Equity Release Schemes For The Over 80’s

 Calculating The Interest On Lifetime Mortgages

-Working out the total cost of a lifetime mortgage is tricky, and it’s the reason why an equity release calculator online won’t work as a traditional home loan calculator would.
-That’s because on equity release plans, the interest is applied to the capital released as compound interest and that’s continual, not annually.
+Working out the total cost of a lifetime mortgage is tricky, and that’s why an equity release calculator online won’t work as a traditional home loan calculator would.
+That’s because on equity release plans, the interest is applied to the capital released as compound interest, and that’s continual, not annual.

 Usually, on savings accounts, compound interest is added annually.
 What that means is that if you have £10,000 with a 4% annual compound interest, you will get £400 interest the first year, then the second year, interest on the £400 too, so you’d get an extra £16 the following year if you left it untouched.
 Your interest on lifetime mortgages for over 55 would continue to pay more back to you with compounding interest when it’s used with savings.